MathuxNY-73/leetcode/README.md

       passing over each element and finding the peak.
 It is O(N) time complexity and O(1) extra space.
 - [X] Submit solution.
 Got correct in 88 ms with 14.3 MB
-- [ ] Find a second more subtle solution using Binary Search
+- [X] Find a second more subtle solution using Binary Search.
+Using binary search the algorithm runs in O(log N) and needs O(1) extra space
+- [X] Submit solution.
+Got correct in 72 ms with 14.2 MB
-- [ ] Problem solved
+- [X] Problem solved